When to take temperature in children

 Mercury thermometers can poison a child if they break.
 If you’re using a mercury thermometer, consider replacing it with one of the types of digital thermometers above.

-An oral temperature reading using a digital probe thermometer is usually the most accurate way to take a temperature.
+An oral temperature reading using a digital probe thermometer is usually the most accurate way to take temperature.

 No matter what kind of thermometer you have, it’s important to carefully read the instructions that come with it before using it for the first time.
+And if you’re not sure or confident about using the thermometer, your GP, child and family health nurse or pharmacist can show you how.

 Oral temperatures